SSWConsulting/SSW.Rules.Content/rules/mask-secrets-in-github-actions/rule.md

 <img width="755" alt="SecretsInPipelineWithMask" src="https://github.com/SSWConsulting/SSW.Rules.Content/assets/71385247/23e5b399-d48c-4190-b1af-2060c16a9a11">

 ::: good
-Figure: Good example - We are masking the secrets and then outputting them
+Figure: Good example - The secret is masked in the GitHub logs
 :::

+For further details on masking secrets in logs, refer to the [GitHub documentation](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#masking-a-value-in-a-log).

+This method ensures that while you can still use the secret within your workflow, it remains masked in the logs, mitigating the risk of accidental secret exposure.